Brachycephalic dogs or Brachycephalic animals have a skull conformation that develops mainly in width rather than length.

 The total size of the truffle (nose) should consist of three parts.

-If the distance between the two nostrils and the inner septum is less than a third, the nostrils are too closed and require surgery.
+If the distance between the two nostrils and the inner septum is less than a third, the nostrils are too close and require surgery.

 Brachycephalic dogs.
 Stress assessment grades

-An experienced veterinarian should do this test, but you could do it independently (at least for some preliminary assessments).
+This test should be performed by an experienced veterinarian, but you could also do it independently (at least for some preliminary assessments).

 The stress test subjects the subject to three minutes of movement at a trot.